Discard and Draw

 - Of course, things aren't guaranteed to go well even if one has a shiny new toy as Kou still failed to stop the colony and was later court-marshalled for stealing the GP-03, only let go when Captain Synapse committed suicide to take responsible for it.

-- In GaoGaiGar, the titular mech's Once an Episode finishing move is switched from Hell and Heaven to the Goldion Hammer because of the risk of serious harm.
+- In GaoGaiGar, the titular mech's Once per Episode finishing move is switched from Hell and Heaven to the Goldion Hammer because of the risk of serious harm.

 - In Mai-Otome 0~S.ifr~, Lena overloads the Lofty Crimson Jade during her first fight with M9, but soon afterward, gets the Blue Sky Sapphire from Miyu, which is more powerful and suited to her abilities.

-- Of course, this has happened to Rogue too.
-Not long after she lost Ms. Marvel's powers, she absorbed Sunfire's in their place.
-Which incidentally are rather similar to the powers Ms Marvel had in her Binary days, though on a lesser scale.
+- This has happened to Rogue herself.
+Not long after she lost Ms. Marvel's powers, she absorbed Sunfire's in their place, which are rather similar to the powers Ms Marvel had in her Binary days, though on a lesser scale.

-- To say nothing of the time Psylocke went from telepathic to telekinetic (while Jean did the opposite) and then to shadow powers.
+- Psylocke went from telepathic to telekinetic (while Jean did the opposite) and then to shadow powers.

-- In the DC Universe, we have Guy Gardner.
+- In The DCU, there's Guy Gardner.
 Once he lost his Green Lantern ring, he stole a yellow ring from his old bosses, the Oans.
 The new ring got destroyed (while he was fighting to save the GL Corps, by the way).
 After spending time as a Badass Normal, he trekked into the jungle to find some alien Super Serum which gave him new powers involving living armor and pulling swords out of his own body.
 Eventually, he got a new GL ring and rejoined the Corps, but first he spent time in "The Corpse," a black-ops section of the GLC with stealthier powers.

-- And in a late '90s storyline, the real Superman became an energy being.
+- In a late '90s storyline, the real Superman became an energy being.
 And then was split into two energy beings, each of whom believed themselves to be the original.
 And then the two energy beings merged back together, and became Superman Classic.

 - Resurrection Man also has this in addition to well, resurrecting.
 Every time he returns he has a different power of wildly varying usefulness For example take: Resurrected with: Quantum telekinesis, including sensory expansion on a near-cosmic scale , flight, molecular disintegration of targets, also includes an undefined resistance to 'reality warp'.
 Now compare that with: Resurrection with: Is a woman.
 The "catch" being that the power he gains would've prevented his previous death.
 Ex: he drowns, he can breathe water (or doesn't need to breathe all) when he revives.